Betaine Hydrochloride: Evaluating The Betaine HCL Benefits

 Mix ¼ teaspoon of baking soda in water and drink on an empty stomach.
-If you have sufficient stomach acid then you should experience belching.
+If you have sufficient stomach acid, then you should experience belching.
 Belching should occur 2-3 minutes after you drink the baking soda solution.

 Does Betaine HCL Have Side Effects?

 There aren’t enough studies on betaine hydrochloride to determine if it’s safe for long-term use.
 However, burning sensations in the stomach are a common adverse effect.
-Typically, you can avoid the burning sensation by using less than the dose that causes it or take it with food.
+Typically, you can avoid the burning sensation by using less than the dose that causes it or taking it with food.